Skip to main content

 • To improve pavement conditions, there will be street resurfacing on Lake Street and Lagoon Avenue.

-• To improve transit speed and reliability, bus-only lanes will be implemented on portions of Lake Street, Lagoon Avenue and Marshall Avenue.
+• To improve transit speed and reliability, bus-only lanes will be implemented on portions of Lake Street and Lagoon Avenue

 • Crews will install underground conduit for a fiber optic network along the length of the corridor to link technology at stations.